jeff-wise/do/README.md

 a lot of ways to do that e.g. list, state, read, etc... bullet pointis this library we mostly just care about apply functions that may fail.

-(low level)

-common case, want to write functions that operate on data that is there. when applying the functions, we deal with the failure cases.

-first thing I miss when leaving Haskell. also hard to do in haskell the right way.
-MTL takes some type to appreciate and use proficiently (or confidently)

-interface is important

-## Examples

-See Culebra for good usage example.

-## The Types

-### Maybe

-Let's get motivated to use the `Maybe` type.
-In these examples we mock the functions to keep things simple.
-Later, we will write some real programs.

-When learning how to use this library, remember to focus on the types.
-How we create and compose the types is what makes these functions interesting.
-Thinking about types is what makes Haskell difficult, especially when dealing with nested and/or parameterized types.

-Note that this library allows us to avoid exception handling in many cases.
-Sometimes, exceptions are necessary, but often we can write cleaner and more compositional code with the `Maybe` type.

-#### Independent Effects (Applicative Style)

-In this example, we have a simple program that depends on a few data sources.
-All of the data sources are independent (the success of one does not depend on another).

 The data sources may fail. what if we could write our program in